msaroufim/mynotes/README2.md

 If by the end of this tutorial you'd like to learn more then you can expect  further blog post which generalizes the below blog post to a 3D arm.

-If using Reinforcement Learning to program goals is of strong interest to you then I'd also like to invite you to preorder my book which will discuss how to use Reinforcement Learning to program AI for video games.
+If using Reinforcement Learning to program goals is of strong interest to you then I'd also like to invite you to sign up at [Yuri.ai](http://www.yuri.ai)

 ## Main components